What is Panic? Why Does it Happen? How Can it be Stopped?

 Meet Your SNS

 This threat launches another bodily function which takes over your worrying for you – the Sympathetic Nervous System (SNS) which is responsible for your survival.
 This is the “BIG GUN”!
 It stimulates heartbeat, raises blood pressure, dilates the pupils, dilates the trachea and bronchi for breathing, converts stored glycogen (starch) into glucose (sugar), inhibits digestion and movement in the gastrointestinal (GI) tract and inhibits contraction of the bladder and rectum.
 In short, makes you ready to RUN!
 Through this flight/fight response it socks you with a rapid and intense fear so powerful that your immediate response is to run and/or hide.
 But you can’t!
 You don’t know why or where to run.
-This is the inherent contradiction in panic.
+This is the inherent contradiction felt in panic.

 The SNS is not controlled consciously by you.
 It is influenced by your thoughts and beliefs but it is independent of your control.
 It is a part of your instinctive brain.
 And this is perplexing because in the past your fear feelings had identifiable situations or sources.
 These were ones you could avoid or change.